Last updated October 2015

 Relations between Timor-Leste and Germany are cordial and untroubled.
 Since the UN Transitional Administration of 1999, Timor-Leste has received extensive assistance from Germany for nation-building.
 After achieving national independence on 20 May 2002, Timor-Leste was recognised by Germany under international law.

-Timor-Leste’s former President Ramos-Horta has been a regular guest in Germany since November 2002, his most recent visit being in September 2012.
+Timor-Leste’s former President Ramos-Horta has been a regular guest in Germany since November 2002.
 Then Foreign Minister da Costa visited Berlin in April 2012.
-In 2004, then President and subsequent Prime Minister Xanana Gusmão paid his first visit to Germany at the invitation of the Federal Government.
+In 2004, then President and later Prime Minister Xanana Gusmão paid his first visit to Germany at the invitation of the Federal Government.
 Then Federal Foreign Minister Fischer visited Dili in 2005, the first foreign minister of an EU country to do so following independence.

 Timor-Leste has traditionally supported German efforts to reform the United Nations and German UN candidatures, in some cases under reciprocal agreements.
 In February 2011, the appointment of Timor-Leste’s first Honorary Consul in Berlin was approved.

-In 2013, bilateral trade remained very modest at just EUR 6.1 million.
-Timorese exports to Germany (mainly coffee) were worth nearly EUR 6 million and Timorese imports from Germany stood at a mere EUR 150,000.
+In 2014, bilateral trade remained very modest at just EUR 10.7 million.
+Timorese exports to Germany (mainly coffee) were worth around EUR 10.6 million and Timorese imports from Germany stood at a mere EUR 112,000.

 The bilateral investment promotion and protection agreement (BIPA) with Timor-Leste, which was signed on 10 August 2005, must be ratified by both parties before it can enter into force.

 The peaceful elections of 2012 and the stable security situation during the transfer of power from Prime Minister Xanana Gusmão to Rui Maria de Araújo in February 2015 show that the political situation in the country has stabilised in recent years.
-However, social grievances and poverty hold potential for conflict in the long term.
+However, social grievances and poverty, and in the medium term a deteriorating economic situation due to exhaustion of the country’s oil and gas reserves, hold potential for conflict.

 The principal areas of conflict in Timor-Leste are youth and gang violence, but also increasingly conflicts over land and the continuing high level of violence against women, children and people with disabilities.
 An important factor driving youth violence is the very high level of unemployment among young people.